pfinorbi/kubernetes-resume-challenge/README.md

 }
 ```

-Using the updated application code build and push the image to the registry and update the deployment manifest with the new image version.
+Build and push a new image version from the updated application code.
+Change the `website-deployment.yaml` manifest that it points to the newly create image tag.

-To apply and monitor the rollout execute the following commands:
+To apply and monitor the rollout process execute the following commands:

 ```
 kubectl apply -f website-deployment.yaml --namespace $NS